Film & Cinematic Editing Techniques

 Cross Cutting & Parallel Editing in Film

-For example, cross cutting can be used as an editing technique to build momentum in an action sequence by showing different characters engaged in different actions but working towards the same goal.
-Parallel editing is also a technique that can be used to create suspense, but is more commonly to emphasize comparative or symbolic relationships between scenes.
+For example, cross cutting can be used as an editing technique to build momentum in an action sequence by showing different characters engaged in different actions but working toward the same goal.

 Editing Techniques in Action Films